nicolaipischel/FunctionalCSharpPluralsight/docs/notes.md

 ### Nondestructive Mutation
 We use a copy constructor to create an new copy of an existing instance that we want to mutate.
 * A copy constructor generated on a record is private.

+<b>When to not use Records?</b>
+* They come with generated equality members.
+Classes that contain collections often do not just have one method to compare for equality
 * Records model values not Entities
 * Do not use record types if (its an Entity)
   * An object's identity will remain unchanged